boltlabs-inc/zkchannels-spec/tezos/merchant-database.md

 This operation updates the channel status.
 The expected progression of a channel is:

-originated → customer funded → merchant funded → active → pending close → closed
+Originated → Customer funded → Merchant funded → Active → Pending close → Closed

+Two variations from this pattern are:
-In addition, any channel that's not already closed may skip to "pending close" if either the merchant or customer performs a unilateral close.
+- Any channel that's not already closed may skip to "Pending close" if either the merchant or customer performs a unilateral close.
+- A "Pending close" channel may enter the "Dispute" status before closing if dishonest behavior is detected.

 Any update must be an atomic compare-and-swap that asserts the previous status to prevent race conditions.
 For example, if multiple sessions try to close the